jonfernq/News-Automation/ThaiInterlinear/README.md

 the source text and its translation, and the structure of the original language.
 In its simplest form, an interlinear gloss is simply a literal, word-for-word translation of the source text."
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Interlinear_gloss))

+Code for simple glossing is provided below that uses the first definition or 'synset' from WordNet.
+To get more accurate glossing more involved [word sense disambiguation (WSD)](https://en.wikipedia.org/wiki/Word-sense_disambiguation), identifying which sense of a word is meant in a sentence, must be done as well.

 ### Simple Gloss